kako0507/themeparks/README.md

 This will compile everything in source/ into dist/.

+By running ``npm run build-dev``,

-Building will also create sourcemaps, so any stacktraces will point to the original code in the source/ directory.
+building will also create sourcemaps, so any stacktraces will point to the original code in the source/ directory.

 ### Running Tests